rsdoiel/antenna/planet.md

 ---

-## Trump calls for Iran's 'unconditional surrender'
+## As it happened: Attacks continue between Israel, Iran

 date: 2025-06-17, from: RTÉ News

-Follow live developments as Iran and Israel exchange heavy strikes for a fifth day.
+A look back at developments as Iran and Israel continue to exchange heavy strikes.

 <br>